What’s Causing Your Sleeping Problems?

 You would love to feel energized when you wake up.
 But work and family obligations leave you no choice but to carry on.
 You are yawning throughout the day -– and find yourself drinking two or three cups of coffee just to make it to the end.

-Factors That May Be Affecting Your Sleep
+What Factors Can Be Affecting Your Sleep?

 Well, there are several possible causes depending on your lifestyle, age, or even genetic history.
 While sleep problems may only last for a short period of time in response to stressful situations, if they persist, the underlying causes might be more than just stress.